 Permanent forms of contraception

-Vasectomy is a permanent form of contraception involving a simple procedure which blocks the passage of sperm from the testicles into the ejaculate.
+Vasectomy is a permanent form of contraception for men.
+It requires a simple procedure to block the passage of sperm into semen.
 It is popular in men who feel they do not want to father further children and do not want to rely on other forms of contraception.

 This is a permanent form of contraception, for women, requiring a laparoscopy , and insertion of small clips across the fallopian tubes, blocking the passage of the eggs down the fallopian tubes so that they cannot be fertilized.
 It is performed in hospital under general anaesthetic.